PerryBaran/weather-app/README.md

 # Weather App

-Weather app that interacts with an OpenWeatherMap API to get up to date weather forecast and displays that data using React.
+Weather app that interacts with an OpenWeatherMap API to get up to date weather forecast data and displays it using React.

 Created as part of the Manchester Codes full-stack web development boot-camp.